1 - Overview

 • It is set to the server name configured in the original cluster.

-• It will be set to the cluster name set in the original cluster.
+• It is set to the cluster name configured in the original cluster.

 • Use up to 10 nodes per cluster

-• It is set to be the same as the server type set in the original cluster.
+• is set to be the same as the server type configured in the original cluster.

-Service Type > Planned ComputeSelectStatus of resources with Planned Compute set
+Service Type > Planned ComputeSelectStatus of resources with Planned Compute configured

 • In Use: Number of resources with Planned Compute that are currently in use